 According to the National Center for Complementary and Integrative Health in the U.S., antioxidants may reduce oxidative stress, a process that damages cells in the body.

 Oxidative stress plays a role in the development of diabetes, as well as diseases such as:

 The American Diabetes Association include okra on their list of non-starchy vegetables that are suitable for people with diabetes.
 However, they do not specifically recommend it for reducing blood glucose.

 Growing and cooking okra

-The plants are tall, growing at least 2 to 3 feet, and so need space to grow.
-They may also need to be staked.
+The plants are tall, growing at least 2–3 feet, and they need space to grow.
+They may also need staking.